edvardchen/eslint-plugin-i18next/docs/rules/no-literal-string.md

 Instead of expanding options immoderately, a standard and scalable way to set options is provided

-You cam use `exclude` and `include` of each options to control which should be validated and which should be ignored.
+You can use `exclude` and `include` of each options to control which should be validated and which should be ignored.

 The values of these two fields are treated as regular expressions.